Lire en Français

 Nestlé is helping to ensure all its employees are covered by a certified safety and health management system, and achieve a uniform level of safety and zero work-related injuries and illnesses.

-Last year, its Safety and Health Roadmap was updated to set out high-level priorities to be met by 2018, focusing on keeping everyone engaged, managing key risks and supporting management processes.
+In 2016, it’s Safety and Health Roadmap was updated to set out high-level priorities to be met by 2018, focusing on keeping everyone engaged, managing key risks and supporting management processes.

 In Central and West Africa, the company launched its four Golden Rules of Safety at its sites across the region to help do this.